apsinghAnalytics/FinRAGify_App/README.md

 - .env: Configuration file for storing your OpenAI and FinancialModelingPrep API keys:
 - dockerfile: The docker file to create the docker image if the user prefers to run the app by containerizing and deploying via Docker.
 - lean_finragify: The repo for the light weight version of this app, which uses the [Cohere Rerank API,](https://docs.cohere.com/reference/rerank) instead of the open source [*CrossEncoder model (ms-marco-MiniLM-L-6-v2)*](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2) for reranking the retrieved data chunks.
 This *reduces the RAM requirements from 300- 600 MB to about 150-300 MB*, which can be very helpful in deploying the app to smaller cloud compute instances like the AWS EC2 t3.micro.
 Please refer to the **readme** inside for installation instructions of that light version.

 ## Installation

-### Method 1:

-Here's the rewritten instructions in a format compatible for a markup file:

-## Installation